 Table of Contents

-Why should you elope at 3M Curve?
+Why elope at 3M Curve?

 RMNP is very strict on making sure that all ceremonies within the park take place at one of their designated locations.
 You can see the full list of ceremony locations here.
 This means that you cannot get married along your favorite hiking trail or in the backcountry, even if it’s just the two of you without any guests.